acend/helm-basics-training/content/en/docs/06/02_database.md

 The following points need to be taken into consideration when creating the template:

 * The helper `helm-complex-chart.fullname` will return `release-helm-complex-chart`.
 Since our first deployment for the `example-web-python` application already uses this name, we have to choose a name for the mariadb instead.
   * Let's take `<releasename>-mariadb` instead.
-As an alternative we could also alter the fullname helper to accept an additional name, which would be different for each deployment.
+As an alternative, we could also alter the full name helper to accept an additional name, which would be different for each deployment.
 * The same applies to the label `app.kubernetes.io/name`.
 We can't therefore use the included `helm-complex-chart.labels`.
 We could also alter the helper function or in our case simply just add the labels directly.
 * In the deployment templates we reference our secrets by again using the full name `<releasename>-mariadb`.